Big data and law enforcement

-Our first example shows how to use KeyLines as part of a crime analysis application.
-This approach is typically incident-driven; we start from an incident and expand our network to include relevant auxiliary nodes and connections.
+Our first example shows graph visualization as part of a crime analysis application.
+This approach is typically incident-driven; we start from one incident and expand outwards to explore relevant connected nodes and events.

 Here’s a simple data model for this type of analysis.
 It features data typically found in a records management system (RMS):

 The most important nodes in this network are Occurrence and Ticketing.
-These are definitive events representing points in time.
-They often contain vital information for analysts such as unstructured narratives that can help understand criminal intent.
+These are definitive events that took place at a specific point in time.
+They often reveal vital information for analysts such as unstructured narratives that can help understand criminal intent.

-Here’s the same data model visualized in KeyLines:
+Here’s the same data model visualized as a graph visualization:

-To keep track of the event we’re investigating, we’ve added a halo to the node that represents the Occurrence.
-This will make it easier to spot once we display other nodes of interest.
+To keep track of the event we’re investigating, we’ve added a halo to the ‘Occurrence’ node.
+This makes it easier to spot when we add additional nodes of interest.

-As an alternative to incident-driven we can use visualizations to show awareness for crime trends and common characteristics.
+As an alternative to incident-driven visualization, we also use graph and timeline visualization to answer broader, and potentially more complex, questions about crime trends and characteristics.
 These could include:

-If we run a query to find occurrences containing “liquor store” and “witness”, here’s how it looks in KeyLines:
+If we run a query to find occurrences containing “liquor store” and “witness”, here’s how it looks as a graph:

-You can see occurrences and individuals shown in both the KeyLines chart and Time Bar.
-The Time Bar breaks down the times of each occurrence, so you can filter the chart by occurrence or by time range.
+You can see occurrences and individuals shown in both the graph visualization chart and time bar.
+The time bar breaks down the times of each occurrence, so you can filter the chart by occurrence or by time range.